biarms/test-build/README.md

    - linux/arm64/v8
 ```

-Now, let's play with my images.
 For release 0.0.1, I have created a manifest that looks like:
 ```
 $ docker run --rm mplatform/mquery biarms/test-build:0.0.1
 Image: biarms/test-build:0.0.1